xichengeva/DeepGlycanSite/README.md

     pip uninstall -y numpy
     pip install numpy==1.26.1

 Installation may take 1 hours on a normal desktop computer.

-In case of any version incompatible, check the environment.yml file.
+## In case any version is incompatible, check the environment.yml file.

 # Running DeepGlycanSite on test system